level2-gis/gisportal/README.md

 2. Setup database connection in application/config/database.php
 3. Setup base_site and other EQWC settings at bottom of application/config/config.php
 4. Edit header_logo.png in assets/img folder
-5. Edit php.ini and change line
+5. To preserve session information from gisapp to gisportal you have to edit php.ini and change line

 session.name = PHPSESSID
 to
 session.name = sess_

+This means that you login to gisportal and then browse all public projects or projects you have permission without new login.

 *******************
 Support